It’s outdoor entertaining season. Here’s how to keep the bugs at bay.

 After you’ve assessed your yard, it’s time to focus on a specific pest.
 Each insect has different behaviors, likes and dislikes that should guide your approach.

-Flies.
-Organic matter is catnip to flies, which are attracted to the odor.
+Flies: Organic matter is catnip to flies, which are attracted to the odor.
 For family-style dinners, keep dishes covered, and only fill glasses halfway.
 You may even want to consider plating up indoors, then carrying your meal outside to dine, Tucker says.

 One simple solution may be found in your pantry.
 Fill cups with vinegar (any variety) and place them every few feet around the perimeter of your space, Smith says.
 Flies are drawn to the scent, but vinegar is denser than water, so when the pests touch it, they get caught and drown.
 Another option: LaBrie suggests Fly Spot, an effective bait that attracts and kills flies in 60 seconds or less.
 Mix the product with water and spray flower pots, the backs of patio furniture and the bases of garbage cans.

-Mosquitoes.
-Standing water is your biggest challenge, says Jim Fredericks, chief entomologist for the National Pest Management Association.
+Mosquitoes: Standing water is your biggest challenge, says Jim Fredericks, chief entomologist for the National Pest Management Association.
 Any container or object — toys, birdbaths, kiddie pools, flower pots, tire swings, gutter downspouts — that collects water needs to be dumped at least every five days, so mosquitoes have no breeding ground.
 For those who live in rainy locales, Smith recommends sprinkling Mosquito Bits into any standing water.
-These corncob granules are coated with a bacteria that quickly kills mosquito larvae, but it’s safe for pets, birds and wildlife.
+These corncob granules are coated with a bacteria that quickly kills mosquito larvae but is safe for pets, birds and wildlife.

 Considering bug zappers, torches or citronella candles?
 Most are pretty hit or miss.
 Tiki torches may dissuade mosquitoes because of the smoke, which throws off odor patterns, and the scent of citronella may act as a deterrent.
 But neither is an effective control method, Tucker says.
 As for bug zappers, remember that the electric chair of the insect world is indiscriminate in what it attracts, so both bad and good flying insects may be killed.
 And, as Tucker says, “placement is important, so when the insect gets zapped, no bug parts go flying out onto you or your food.”